unibo-dtm-se-2324-gymapp/gymapp/sections/02-requirements/index.md

     <li>On successful login, users are directed to the home page where they can start creating their training plans.</li>
 </ul>

-<h5>2.Creation of a training session</h5>
+<h4>2.Creation of a training session and customization </h4>
-Requirement: Users must be able to create a personalized training session and insert as many exercises as they want by simply pushing a few buttons.
+<p>Requirement: Users must be able to create a personalized training session and insert as many exercises as they want by simply pushing a few buttons.</p>
 <h7>Acceptance Criteria:</h7>
 <ul>
     <li>Users can start a new session by clicking on “New Training Session.”</li>